-What Does Sleep Apnea Treatment at Great Neck Dental Involve?
+What Does Great Neck Sleep Apnea Treatment Involve?

 Initially, the dentist will want to conduct tests in order to investigate, diagnose, and pinpoint a suitable treatment.
 The dentist can offer many different treatment options which depend largely on the exact diagnosis and the health of the patient.
 The dentist may advise the patient to halt some habits that aggravate sleep apnea such as smoking, alcohol consumption, and tranquilizer use.